FegelSamuel/UNIX-Bash-Notes/MakefilesGNU.md

 ## Action
 * An action that make carries out, usually a g++ compilation or linking command.
 * In make, commands are run and generate output just as if they were entered one by one into the UNIX prompt.
+## Macro-Variables
+* Basically you can assign a string to a variable so you can type a shorthand version for some really long file name.

 ```makefile